yenbuilds/mbti-llms/README.md

-[YPL] do NOT take any of this as fact. while useful for mental exploration:

-- MBTI is NOT a science and also lacks predictive value
+Do not treat any of this as established fact.
+While it may be useful for mental exploration, MBTI is not a scientific framework and has little to no predictive validity.
-- the argument, also convincing sounding is not evidenced my experiment

-this currently stands as "something interesting" but not a lot more.
+The argument presented—however convincing it may sound—is not supported by experimental evidence.
+At present, this should be regarded as an interesting idea rather than a substantiated claim.

 # Which MBTI Type Benefits Most From AI?